'Indecent': Theater Review

 But for all its stylistic excesses, Indecent exerts an undeniable power, certainly more so than the scenes from Asch's work, which today seem hopelessly melodramatic.
 It's telling that the evening's most moving moment comes toward the end, when the performers hauntingly use dust to convey the horrors of the Holocaust.
 It's followed by one of the most famous scenes in God of Vengeance, in which the female leads tenderly express their love for each other while standing in pouring rain.
 But what should have been a powerful ending here feels unfortunately anticlimactic.

-Venue: Vineyard Theatre, New York
+Venue: Cort Theatre, New York

 Cast: Katrina Lenk, Mimi Lieber, Max Gordon Moore, Tom Nelis, Steven Rattazzi, Richard Topol, Adina Verson

 Playwright: Paula Vogel